Kars1996/APITemplate/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/v1/hello](http://localhost:3000/v1/hello) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the API by modifying `v1/route.ts`.
+The Page must be reloaded to see changes

+Happy Coding 🚀